Upper Ramification Groups for Arbitrary Valuation Rings: Introduction

-\begin{para} {\bf Relation to the ramification theory in \cite{V1} and \cite{V2}.} Assume that the residue field of $A$ is of positive characteristic $p$.
-Our upper ramification groups match well with the ramification theories \cite{V1} and \cite{V2} of cyclic extensions $L$ of $K$ of degree $p$.
+Assume that the residue field of $A$ is of positive characteristic $p$.
+Our upper ramification groups match well with the ramification theories \cite{V1,V2,V3} of cyclic extensions $L$ of $K$ of degree $p$.
 In those papers, we considered an ideal $\sH$ of $A$, which is a generalization of the classical Swan conductor and plays an important role in the ramification theory of $L/K$.
-Some of its crucial properties are : \begin{itemize} \item $\sH=A$ if and only if $L/K$ is unramified. \item $\sH$ is not a principal ideal if and only if $L/K$ is a defect extension. \item When $K$ is of characteristic $p$, $\sH$ is the ideal generated by all nonzero elements $h$ of $A$ such that $L$ is generated by the solution $\alpha$ of the Artin-Schreier equation $\alpha^p-\alpha=1/h$. \end{itemize} We will prove the following result:
+Some of its crucial properties are : \begin{itemize} \item $\sH=A$ if and only if $L/K$ is unramified. \item $\sH$ is not a principal ideal if and only if $L/K$ is a defect extension. \item When $K$ is of characteristic $p$, $\sH$ is the ideal generated by all nonzero elements $h$ of $A$ such that $L$ is generated by the solution $\alpha$ of the Artin-Schreier equation $\alpha^p-\alpha=1/h$. \end{itemize}